Intersex-inclusive Progress Pride Flag collage

 Postcard and Guide booklet

-The colour palette uses colours from the Chelsea Physic Garden identity and adds a violet to help signify a unique strand of programming in A Dash of Lavender.
+The colour palette is based on Chelsea Physic Garden's existing identity and adds a violet to help signify a unique strand of programming in A Dash of Lavender.
 When tinted, the violet is used as lavender.

 The A Dash of Lavender logo is based on the shield and crest of the Worshipful Society of Apothecaries found on the Embankment Gate at Chelsea Physic Garden.
-The shield and crest depict Apollo, Greek god of medicine, who has loved both men and women.
-The A Dash of Lavender logo references Apollo in the face of the sun and includes two lavender flowers.
+The shield and crest depict Apollo, ancient Greek god of medicine, who has loved both men and women.
+In ancient times medicine was primarily derived from plants.
+The shield symbol is relevant because the priority of the exhibition and programme is to create a safe space for LGBTQ+ community.
+The A Dash of Lavender logo references Apollo in the face of the sun and replaces his bow and arrow with lavender flowers.

 Plants included in the flag collage: